Prompting System

 Using Prompts in Custom Tools

-When implementing a custom tool, you define the arguments class and then access the values in your main
+When implementing a custom tool, you define the arguments class and then access the values in your main function:

 from hexagon.support.output.printer import log